mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 #### Can the code for Hops be used in my C# or Python scripts?

 Not at this time.
-As of now you could embed a custom C# or Python component within a function or before or after a Hops component. https://github.com/mcneel/compute.rhino3d/tree/master/src/compute.components
+As of now you may embed a custom C# or Python component within a function or before or after a Hops component. https://github.com/mcneel/compute.rhino3d/tree/master/src/compute.components

 #### What is Hops performance?

 We have not done extensive benchmarking on this.
 Any performance improvement comes from solving a complex calculation in parallel; each solution is calculated at the same speed as in Rhino plus the overhead of making the calls to the external function.

-#### How does Hops deal with DataTrees?
+#### How does Hops deal with datatrees?

 Standard data-matching rules apply to datatrees.
 But Hops will spawn a new parallel thread for each branch of a tree